 The voltage across each resistance is measured using voltmeter across each of them.

-The path of current is only one hence same current flow across each of the resistance and we have to find the current.
+The path of current is only one hence the same current flows across each of the resistance and we have to find the current.

 Hence current across